MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 Azure Storage Explorer is a useful GUI tool for inspecting and altering the data in your Windows Azure Storage storage projects including the logs of your cloud-hosted applications.
 All 3 types of cloud storage can be viewed and edited: blobs, queues, and tables.

-1. Azure Storage Explorer can be downloaded from [CodePlex](http://azurestorageexplorer.codeplex.com/).
+1. Azure Storage Explorer can be downloaded for free from [CodePlex](http://azurestorageexplorer.codeplex.com/).

 	![Azure Storage Explorer Page](images/azure-storage-explorer-page.png)

 	_Azure Storage Explorer Page_

-    Now the latest version is 4.0, but you can also download the preview version.
+    The latest version is 4.0 Beta, but you can also download the previous released version.

 1. Download *Azure Storage Explorer 4* and install it.

-	> The Azure Storage Explorer can only be installed on Windows machine.
+	> The Azure Storage Explorer can only be installed on Windows machines.

 	![Install Azure Storage Explorer](images/install-azure-storage-explorer.png)